Click here to see the SAS code.

 This is a proof-of-concept, showing how sas/graph 'proc gmap' can

-utilize a scanned-in image of a map, and utilize the map's
+utilize a scanned-in image of a map, and utilize an arbitrary

-coordinate system to overlay markers and hotspots (for charttips
+overlay markers and hotspots (for charttips and drilldown, etc)

 I first scan in an image/picture of the map of fort San Felipe,